tc39/notes/meetings/2019-03/mar-28.md

 MM ...
 Speaking for myself, if we agree in the meeting that this is the interlock of what happens in the meeting ...
 The PR should be able to land between the meetings.

-MBS: So does anyone object to this landing between meetings if LBR and WH resolve this offline?
+MBS: So does anyone object to this landing between meetings if LEO and WH resolve this offline?

-MM: that is right, the situation in which we are going into the ...(too fast) If LBR convinces WH to the current PR, we don't have to bring it back.
+MM: that is right, the situation in which we are going into the ...(too fast) If LEO convinces WH to the current PR, we don't have to bring it back.

 WH: I feel like I'm being steamrolled.
 I want the language to match web reality here, but that requires finding a consistent solution.
 What I see happening in today's discussions is that the objective of getting a PR committed or proposal advanced acquired more importance than getting ECMAScript right and consistent with web reality, which should be our primary objective.
 I am upset about this.